signalfx/splunk-otel-collector/cmd/translatesfx/README.md

 Smart Agent
 [remote configuration](https://docs.signalfx.com/en/latest/integrations/agent/remote-config.html)
-directives are translated into their corresponding Otel config sources.
+directives are translated into their corresponding OTel config sources.

 The types of config sources supported for translation are the following:

-###### Environment Variables
+###### Environment variables

-Smart Agent environment variable interpolation in the form of `${VARNAME}` works similarly in Otel, so these are simply retained as is.
+Smart Agent environment variable interpolation in the form of `${VARNAME}` works similarly in OTel, so these are simply retained as is.

 Also supported is the more advanced form: